Learning Nash Equilibria in Zero-Sum Stochastic Games via Entropy-Regularized Policy Approximation: Abstract

 \section{Abstract}

-We explore the use of policy approximation for reducing the computational cost of learning Nash equilibria in multi-agent reinforcement learning scenarios.
-We propose a new algorithm for zero-sum stochastic games in which each agent simultaneously learns a Nash policy and an entropy-regularized policy.
-The two policies help each other towards convergence: the former guides the latter to the desired Nash equilibrium, while the latter serves as an efficient approximation of the former.
-We demonstrate the possibility of using the proposed algorithm to transfer previous training experiences to different environments, enabling the agents to adapt quickly to new tasks.
-We also provide a dynamic hyper-parameter scheduling scheme for further expedited convergence.
-Empirical results applied to a number of stochastic games show that the proposed algorithm converges to the Nash equilibrium while exhibiting a major speed-up over existing algorithms.
+We explore the use of policy approximations to reduce the computational cost of learning Nash equilibria in zero-sum stochastic games.
+We propose a new Q-learning type algorithm that uses a sequence of entropy-regularized soft policies to approximate the Nash policy during the Q-function updates.
+We prove that under certain conditions, by updating the entropy regularization, the algorithm converges to a Nash equilibrium.
+We also demonstrate the proposed algorithm's ability to transfer previous training experiences, enabling the agents to adapt quickly to new environments.
+We provide a dynamic hyper-parameter schedule scheme to further expedite convergence.
+Empirical results applied to a number of stochastic games verify that the proposed algorithm converges to a Nash equilibrium, while exhibiting a major speed-up over existing algorithms.